yellowflowersorganics-star/smartcrop-os/REGISTRATION_FIX.md

 ## 🎯 Quick Verification Checklist

 - [ ] Backend terminal is running `npm run dev`
-- [ ] You see "SmartCrop OS Backend running on port 3000"
+- [ ] You see "CropWise Backend running on port 3000"
 - [ ] Frontend terminal is running `npm run dev`
 - [ ] Browser is open to http://localhost:8080
 - [ ] You see the login/register page